 The Modem Wake-Up feature allows the sleeping (Suspend mode) PC to wake-up to respond to incoming calls.
 The Modem Ring-on feature allows the Soft Power Down (Soft-Off) PC to power on to respond to incoming calls.
-Enable this function in the "Resume By Ring" field and select an IRQ channel for the external modem in the "Modem Use IRQ" field (Power Management Setup).
-Make sure to set JP2 to the COM port where your modem is connected.
+Enable this function in the "Resume By Ring" field of the Power Management Setup (Chapter 2).
+Make sure to select an IRQ channel for the external modem in the "Modem Use IRQ" field of the Power Management Setup and set JP11 to the COM port where the modem is connected (Chapter 3).

-Note: This feature supports external modem only.
+This feature supports external modem only.